otype/ec2-to-ssh/README.md

  2. dev
  3. stage

-Calling `ec2-to-ssh` with one of the given environment identifiers will load the appropriate settings file.
+Calling `ec2-to-ssh` with one of the given environment identifiers will load the appropriate settings file:

+	$ ec2-to-ssh dev

 ### Setting EC2 ACCESS/SECRET KEYS